 Otteson has two kids and a wife.
 He was working at Xcel Energy at the time he was charged.
 He was arrested in Lakeville, Minnesota and is now being held on $300,000 bail.
 He has no criminal history in Minnesota besides some traffic tickets.
 Otteson will now be extradited to Texas where he has been indicted.
 There were no leads or tips in the case and authorities now have new evidence that points to Otteson.
 A shirt recovered in the garbage of Otteson’s home matched the DNA found in the hotel room.

 If you have been charged with murder, contact an experienced Minnesota defense attorney.
 If you are facing extradition proceedings you will need a skilled defense attorney on your side.
 A defendant can try to challenge the extradition at a hearing.
 Extradition is a very difficult to overcome.
 At an identity hearing, the only thing that needs to be established is whether the defendant is the named person in the warrant in the other state.
 It is important that a Defendant has an attorney in the state he is being extradited from and the state he is being extradited to.
-If you have been charged with murder or are being extradited to Minnesota contact Keller Law Offices for a free consultation.
+If you have been charged with murder or are being extradited to Minnesota contact Keller Criminal Defense Attorneys for a free consultation.